 I also made it in the Instant Pot and it totally cooks up in about 10 minutes on the high pressure setting—very chill!

-Here’s a link to Alana’s book and blog!
+Here’s a link to Alana’s blog!

 Shoyu Chicken with Hawaiian Macaroni SaladPrint